OM2P: Offline Multi-Agent Mean-Flow Policy: The OM²P Algorithm

 \paragraph{Derivative-Free Velocity Estimation.}

 To mitigate the high memory cost and instability of gradient-based calculation, we introduce a derivative-free velocity estimation approach that circumvents partial derivative computation while maintaining training effectiveness.
-Specifically, we avoid costly backpropagation through intermediate $r$ by estimating the time derivative via finite differences:
+We avoid costly backpropagation through intermediate $r$ by estimating the time derivative via finite differences:

+Here the calculation of $a_{r+\Delta r}$ and $a_{r}$ follows the same interpolation path for consistency.
 By avoiding partial derivatives of the mean velocity and using a forward-only finite difference approximation, our derivative-free method eliminates second-order gradient tracking, substantially reduces memory consumption, and enhances stability and computational efficiency in high-dimensional settings.
-As illustrated in Figure~\ref{fig:generalized_bc} (right), when $\Delta r \leq 10^{-8}$, the finite-difference estimator yields stable performance nearly indistinguishable from that using exact gradients.
+As illustrated in Figure~\ref{fig:generalized_bc} (right), when $\Delta r \leq 10^{-8}$ as a float32 value, the finite-difference estimator yields stable performance nearly indistinguishable from that using exact gradients.
 This empirical observation validates the reliability of our derivative-free approach within practical numerical ranges.

 \paragraph{Policy Improvement of One-Step Mean-Flow Policy.}

 While our mean-flow framework effectively models action generation, optimizing only the behavior cloning loss via Equations~\eqref{eq:bcloss}, \eqref{eq:gendis}, and \eqref{eq:difference} is insufficient for offline MARL.
 These objectives merely encourage imitation of the dataset behavior, without driving improvement.
 Even with refined timestep modeling and derivative-free enhancements, the policy remains bound to suboptimal actions unless guidance by reward signals.